openreplay/documentation/content/deployment/deploy-azure.md

 ```

 If you haven't yet done that, OpenReplay should be accessible on your subdomain.
 You can create an account by visiting the `/signup` page (i.e. openreplay.mycompany.com/signup).

+> **Note:** For additional security, you can also run OpenReplay instance behind an Azure Load Balancer.
+Check the [Azure LB docs](https://docs.microsoft.com/en-us/azure/load-balancer/load-balancer-overview) for more details.

 ## Troubleshooting